csalyk/spectools_ir/README.md

 a few additional functions.

 Spectools_ir was written with infrared medium/high-resolution molecular spectroscopy in mind.
 It often assumes spectra are in units of Jy and microns, and it uses information from the HITRAN molecular database.
-Somne routines are more general, but users interested in other applications should proceed with caution.
+Some routines are more general, but users interested in other applications should proceed with caution.

 Users are requested to let the developer know if they are using the code in spectools_ir.
 The code has been